malekoa/pymatrix/README.md

 # Pymatrix

-For learning python, linear algebra, and git all in one go!
+For learning python, linear algebra, and git!

 ## Usage